 The Uyuni Salt Flat in Potosí, Bolivia, can be visited all year long - even though the majority of the tour operators in the area strongly recommend the dry season of the year between April and October.

 Rainy season (November to March)

 During the rainy season the Uyuni Salt Flat is covered by about 20 cm of water and as a result it becomes a huge mirror reflecting the sky.
 Without doubt this is an amazing landscape worth to be appreciated and photographed.
 Another advantage of a visit during the rainy season is the presence of at least 25000 pink flamingos and other birds at the Colored Lagoon (Laguna Colorada).

-The disadvantage of travelling during the rainy season is that the Galaxies cave and the Fish Island are covered by water, making it impossible to visit these attractions.
+The disadvantage of travelling during the rainy season is that the Galaxies cave and Isla Incahuasi are surrounded by water, making it impossible to visit these attractions.

-During the rainy season the roads are muddy and some vehicles experience technical problems.
+During the rainy season the roads are muddy and some vehicles can experience technical problems.